ulsdevteam/Alma_Jobs/README.md

 --job

 :  This is the name of the Alma job surrounded by quotes if there are spaces in the name of the job.
+For example "ERP export using profile FINANCE".

 --id

 :  This is the instance id number associated with the job.
 This uniquely defines each run of the job.
 This is equivalent to the "Process ID" in the Admin -> Monitor Jobs interface.
+This tends to be lengthy number.

 FILES
 =====
 *almajob.ini*
 :  Contains the API keys needed for both environments plus the domain in which you will be running the API calls from.
-Copy from almajob.ini.sample and update as needed for your environment.
+There is a sample file included.
+Make a copy of the file almajob.ini.sample to almajob.ini and update the file as needed for your environment.

 *.cache.jobs.sandbox*
 :  Contains the cached list of Alma jobs for the Alma sandbox environment.